Riding the Delhi Metro: the Best Way to Get Around

 Each train has a women’s only carriage.
 It is the first carriage in the direction the train is moving.

 If you are a woman traveling without a male companion, I recommend riding in these carriages.
-They are usually not as crowded and if they are crowded at least you will be squished up against other women.
+They are not as busy, and you won’t end up in a crowded carriage with mostly men.

 The location of the women’s carriage is easy to spot on the platform, just look for the bright pink sign with flowers.